hassanboufous/Boufous/README.md

         <br>
         <p>
             <strong >
-                Well-versed in software tools including Laravel, PHP, MySQL, Bootstrap, JQuery, JavaScript, AJAX, OOP, HTML and CSS.
+                Well-versed in software tools including Laravel, PHP, SQL, Bootstrap, JQuery, JavaScript, AJAX, OOP, HTML and CSS.
 Skilled at reading and writing code .
 Great ability to build and optimize database design, schema and queries .
 Confident problem-solving abilities to overcome glitches with creative solutions that are strategically designed to last long-term .
 Strong communication skills and the ability to listen carefully to user feedback to determine modifications for optimal user-function..
 Fast and eager learner for new technologies .
             </strong>
         </p>
     </div>